 HER2 status refers to whether breast cancer cells are producing too much of a protein called human epidermal growth factor receptor 2 (HER2).
 Doctors test for HER2 status by taking a sample of the cancer and sending it to a laboratory for analysis.

-Doctors describe breast cancer with higher than normal levels of HER2 as being HER2-positive.
+Healthcare professionals describe breast cancer with higher than normal levels of HER2 as being HER2-positive.
 HER2-positive cancers are typically more aggressive than other types of breast cancer, but they are also more likely to respond to targeted therapies.

 Appearance of cancer cells